Learn more about our 2023 public policy priorities to increase access to high-quality mental health and substance use treatment services.

-We fight to advance policies intended to expand access to comprehensive, equitable mental health and substance use treatment services.
+We fight to advance policies that expand equitable access to high-quality mental health and substance use treatment services.

 We work to ensure mental health and substance use treatment organizations can meet the needs of their communities now and in the future.
 We advocate for federal and state funding, new and innovative care delivery and payment models, and a strong mental health and substance use treatment workforce.
 By improving access to lifesaving services, we can make mental wellbeing — including recovery from substance use challenges — a reality for everyone.

 Didn’t get a chance to join us on June 8?
 You can still make a difference today!
 Take two minutes and raise your voice in support of National Council’s policy priorities.